Deploying LiveKit

 Domain, SSL certificates, and load balancer

 In order to have a secure LiveKit deployment, you will need a domain as well as a SSL certificate for that domain.
-This domain will be used as the primary endpoint for LiveKit clients, for example: wss://livekit.yourhost.com.
+This domain will be used as the primary endpoint for LiveKit SDKs, for example: wss://livekit.yourhost.com.
 The SSL certificate must be signed by a trusted certificate authority; self-signed certs do not work here.

 You will also need to set up HTTPS/SSL termination with a load balancer or reverse proxy.